Apmats/sentinelsat-sample-app/README.md

 ### What's missing

+We only have 3 endpoints right now, and they're rather simple, so almost all the logic lives under the `routes/images.py` file.
+That's okay for now, but as our application grows we should probably split out the request handling logic (view layer for us) and the domain specific logic (maybe the controller layer).

 We only have a few tests per endpoint to showcase how we can write tests for this project, however we should have a lot more when trying to make this project production ready - we should aim to cover as many edge cases as we can around errors that can happen, invalid inputs etc.